jundalisay/superb/content/en/research/stokes/aberration/part-1.md

 equations which might very easily be proved directly in a more geometrical manner.
-If random values are assigned to and equations will be a complicated ​one; but if
+If random values are assigned to and equations will be a complicated one; but if
 , the law of aberration resulting from these and are such that